-Styles P has been on an amazing run over the past few years, managing to perfectly balance a perfect quantity of good quality projects.
-What makes this project stand out from the others is how his personality shows in the music.
-We are always going to get rough and rugged Styles rapping his ass off but through the mini skits and one-liners is where Styles shows a different part of himself.
+Styles P has been on an amazing run over the past few years, managing to maintain a perfect balance of quantity & quality.
+What makes this project stand out from the others is how his personality stands out in the music.
+We are always going to get rough and rugged Styles rapping his ass off, but through the mini skits and one-liners is where Styles shows a different part of himself.
 The main undertone throughout the project is balance, whether it’s balancing the different styles of rhyming or his different personalities.
 This is one of Styles most personal efforts yet.

 Best tracks: “Time”, “Noah and David”, “Animals”